Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 Hence we tried two-component model fits to the observed SED.
-Fig\,\ref{J052519_correct} shows the "correctly illuminated" best-fit two-component model for J052519.48-705410.0 (model \#\,3,c).
-The warm inner disk (T$_{\rm d}$ = 800K) is approximated as a wedge-shaped fraction (0.35) of a sphere and is made up of Sil-Ow grains with standard MRN grain size distribution, $\tau$=1.0 and thickness (Y) = 20.
-The outer shell (T$_{\rm d}$ = 625K) is made up of grf-DL grains with modified MRN grain size distribution (a$_{\rm min}$ =0.005$\micron$, a$_{\rm max}$ = 1.5$\micron$), $\tau$=0.7 and thickness (Y) = 2.0.
+Fig. 17.2 shows the best-fit two-component model for J052519.48-705410.0 (model \#\,3, $\chi^{2}$ = 35.9).
+The warm inner disk ($T_{\mathrm d}$ (in) = 800 K) is approximated as a wedge-shaped fraction (0.35) of a sphere and is made up of Sil-Ow grains with standard MRN grain size distribution, $\tau$ = 1.0 and $Y$ = 20.
+The outer shell ($T_{\mathrm d}$ (in) = 600K) is made up of grf-DL grains with modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$, $a_{\mathrm max}$ = 0.5 $\micron$, $\tau$ = 0.8 and $Y$ = 2.0.
+Since the inner disk is optically thick, we cannot apply the ``correctly illuminated model" formalism to this object.